sebastiankoba/lista-poslow/README.md

 # Polish Parliament Members List

-Web application in Flutter presenting a list of members of the Polish parliament of the current term.
-It demonstrates fetching of data from remote repository and separating codebase into layers with clear responsibilities.

-Data comes from the [official API](https://api.sejm.gov.pl/) provided by the Polish parliament.
-App uses Cubit as a state management solution.
-It utilizes also Freezed to generate immutable classes for state management and data models.
-In addition, it supports responsiveness to allow information to be viewed clearly on multiple screens.
+This Flutter web application showcases a list of members of the Polish Parliament for the current term.
+It demonstrates how to fetch data from a remote API (using the [official Polish Parliament API](https://api.sejm.gov.pl/)) and organize the codebase into clean, well-defined layers.
+The app uses Cubit for state management and Freezed to generate immutable classes for both state and data models.
+Additionally, it is designed to be fully responsive, ensuring a seamless experience across different devices and screen sizes.

 ## Key Features
 - **API Integration**: Fetches and displays real-time data.